 Access for all

-An area of the unit is set aside for people to use their own laptops and if you have a laptop and want to learn more about how to use it the Access for All staff can help.
-One-to-one sessions can be booked, where a member of staff will sit with you and go through some of the basics of using a laptop.
-The advice you receive will help you become more confident and familiar with the use of your device.
+An area of the unit is set aside for people to use their own laptops or devices.
+If you have a laptop / tablet and want to learn more about how to use it, the Access for All staff can help.
+One-to-one sessions can be booked, where a member of staff will sit with you and go through some of the basics of using a laptop etc.

 The unit also has facilities for people with visual impairments and other disabilities:

 - a wheelchair accessible PC bench providing easier access to a PC;

 - software to help people with visual impairment use the PCs and access the Internet;

 - magnification tools to assist people in reading important documents, completing forms etc.

 In addition, the unit also houses the Mental Health Collection.
 The collection contains a range of books and material concerned with mental health issues and can be borrowed by Calderdale Library members.

 |Monday||10.00 am to 5.00 pm|

 |Tuesday||10.00 am to 5.00 pm|